 View this post on Instagram

 There are no mirrors or reflective surfaces in Berghain, and weapons are forbidden too.
 Somehow, my Berghain outfit showed a middle finger to both rules.
-I lost the shirt somewhere, and all I had on my chest now was a necklace in a form of a knife, made in a reflective material, sprinkled with “blood”.
+I lost the shirt somewhere, and all I had on my chest now was a necklace in the form of a knife, made in a reflective material, sprinkled with “blood”.

 A girl in Panorama Bar approaches me, fascinated.
-She touches my knife/necklace, as if it came from another world, or the future.
+She touches my knife/necklace as if it came from another world or the future.

 It seems easy to seduce gazes in Berghain.
 Even waiters engage in the behavior.
 At one of the bars, there are sandwiches and bananas on offer, coffee, mango or acai smoothie, you choose.
 Or the waiter’s flirty little eyes.

 “Are you sincerely interested, or do you look at every customer like that?”, I ask.

 “How could I not be sincere in front of a man like you?”, he says, while my stomach reacts to the cheesiness of his compliment.

 The attitude still earns him tips.

 7. Should you be going to Berghain alone?